 Trump's initial reaction to the truck attack on a Berlin Christmas market on 19 December that killed 12 was to declare that the goal of IS was to "slaughter Christians".
 He soon walked back on the statement, gravely stating: "It's an attack on humanity."

 Trump facilities stateside are at elevated risk of attack, and now have more security -- but it's the skyscrapers overseas that are the real worry.
 He doesn't own them, they just use his brand name under license; nonetheless, that still makes them targets.
 What makes the issue particularly dicey is the question of who pays for security.
 Does the US government pick up the bill?
-That would mean spending taxpayer money on protecting Trump's business concerns.
+That would mean spending taxpayer money on protecting Trump's business interests.
 Does the local government pick up the tab?
 That would mean providing a service to the US president, which could be seen as a conflict of interest.

 In reality, Trump takes a breezy approach to such dilemmas, and for now seems to be getting away with it; conflicts of interest and such neither worry him overmuch, nor do criticisms of him on such matters seem to cause him much damage.
 That may change in the wake of a bloody terrorist assault on a Trump Tower in a foreign capital.